-Over 1.3 million patients are annually diagnosed with colorectal cancer (CRC).
-In the more developed regions of the world, CRC is the second most common cause of cancer related death, accounting for over 300.000 deaths in 2012 [1].
-Treatment with curative intent consists of en-bloc resection of the affected colorectal segment and adjacent lymphatic drainage.
-Current guidelines demand that at least 12 lymph nodes (LNs) should be retrieved from the specimen and examined with haematoxylin & eosin (H&E) staining of a single cut surface for the presence of metastasis [2].
+300 000 deaths in 2012 [1].
+Treatment with curative intent consists of en bloc resection of the affected colorectal segment and adjacent lymphatic drainage.
+Current guidelines demand that at least 12 lymph nodes (LNs) should be retrieved from the specimen and examined with haematoxylin and eosin (H&E) staining of a single cut surface for the presence of metastasis [2].
 The presence of nodal metastasis is the most important prognostic factor, and determines whether adjuvant chemotherapy is indicated.
-Up to 30% of the node negative patients, however, develop recurrent disease within five years of surgery with curative intent [3, 4].
+Up to 30% of node-negative patients, however, develop recurrent disease within 5 years of surgery with curative intent [3,4].
 Several retrospective studies attribute this high recurrence rate to the presence of occult nodal involvement, which remains undetected on conventional histopathological analysis [5-7].
 Patients suffering from occult nodal involvement may therefore be understaged, potentially leading to under-treatment [6-8].
-Although these small micrometastases

-(0.2-2 mm) and isolated tumour cells (ITCs, < 0.2 mm) can be detected using so called 'ultrastaging' (serial sectioning and immunohistochemical staining or molecular pathology techniques), this is too expensive and time consuming to perform on the large number of LNs retrieved from the colorectal specimen in routine clinical practice.
+Although these small micrometastases (0.2-2 mm) and isolated tumour cells (ITCs; < 0.2 mm) can be detected using so-called 'ultrastaging' (serial sectioning and immunohistochemical staining or molecular pathology techniques), this is too expensive and timeconsuming to perform on the large number of LNs retrieved from colorectal specimens in routine clinical practice.
 Since ultrastaging is not performed routinely, occult nodal involvement is missed.
-This results in inadequate staging, and potentially inadequate treatment of a large group of patients.
-The goal of the present study is to provide a method to improve the accuracy of staging of conventional node negative CRC patients that can easily be implemented in routine clinical practice.
+This results in inadequate staging and potentially inadequate treatment of a large group of patients.
+The goal of the present study is to provide a method to improve the accuracy of staging of conventional node-negative CRC patients that can be easily implemented in routine clinical practice.

-Sentinel lymph node mapping (SLNM) allows identification of lymph nodes that receive direct lymphatic drainage from the tumour area; the so-called sentinel lymph nodes (SLNs).
+Sentinel lymph node mapping (SLNM) allows identification of lymph nodes that receive direct lymphatic drainage from the tumour area - the so-called sentinel lymph nodes (SLNs).
 Since occult nodal involvement is predominately found in SLNs [5], their status is representative of the entire colorectal nodal basin.
-By subjecting only the SLNs to ultrastaging, the presence of occult metastasis can be accurately detected, without considerably increasing cost and labour, thus allowing improved nodal staging.
+By subjecting only the SLNs to ultrastaging, the presence of occult metastasis can be accurately detected without considerably increasing cost and labour, thus allowing improved nodal staging.